AWS Redshift Advanced

 • Avoid using compression, if small amount of data because the benefit of compression would be outweighed by the processing cost of decompression

 • If the priority is to reduce the time spent by COPY commands use LZO compression.
-In the other hand if the priority is to reduce the size of the files in S3 and the network bandwidth use BZ2 compression.
+If the priority is to reduce the size of the files in S3 and the network bandwidth use GZIP or Zstandard (ZSTD) compression.

 • Load Data in Sort Key Order